-We’re going to keep this simple - LA is overflowing with quality Korean BBQ.
-All it takes is one quick trip down 6th St. in Koreatown to realize that BBQ spots are counted by the dozen here, and if you don’t know what you’re doing, it’s hard to know where to head first.
-That’s what this guide’s for.
-Whether you’re looking for rare meats, something upscale, or a classic, smoke-filled party atmosphere, these are our 12 favorite spots for Korean BBQ in Los Angeles.
+We’re going to keep this simple: LA is overflowing with quality Korean BBQ.
+All it takes is one quick trip down 6th Street in Koreatown to realize that BBQ spots are counted by the dozen here, and if you don’t know what you’re doing, it’s hard to know where to head first.
+That’s why we wrote this guide.
+Whether you’re looking for bountiful piles of meat, something upscale, or a classic, smoke-filled party atmosphere, these are our 15 favorite spots for Korean BBQ in Los Angeles.

 Plain and simple, Parks BBQ is the gold standard of Korean BBQ in Los Angeles.
 Sure, they might not have the party-like atmosphere of other nearby spots, and you’re definitely going to spend some money here, but when it comes to the quality of meat, Parks can’t be topped.
 The large menu can be overwhelming, but concentrate on the combo platters (listed as P1-P3) and watch as a glorious parade of meats like bulgogi, short rib, ribeye, and all the necessary banchan starts arriving at your table.
 Reservations are mandatory, especially on weekends.

 Koreatown is not lacking in noisy BBQ spots filled with even noisier groups gathered around the grill, but our favorite is Ahgassi Gopchang.
 The massive spot on 6th Street is a little tricky to find (you have to enter through a back parking lot behind a row of commercial buildings), but once you do, you’ll enter into a loud, smoke-filled celebration that rages until 2am every single night.
 Lines can get long at peak times, but just know that you’re waiting on some of the finest cuts of meat in the neighborhood.
 The skirt steak, marinated short rib, and large intestine are all must-orders.